nasa-gibs/onearth/README.md

 OnEarth is a software package consisting of image formatting and serving modules which facilitate the deployment of a web service capable of efficiently serving standards-based requests for georeferenced raster imagery at multiple spatial resolutions including, but not limited to, full spatial resolution.
 The software was originally developed at the Jet Propulsion Laboratory ([JPL](http://www.jpl.nasa.gov/)) to serve global daily composites of MODIS imagery.
 Since then, it has been deployed and repurposed in other installations, including at the Physical Oceanography Distributed Active Archive Center ([PO.DAAC](http://podaac.jpl.nasa.gov/)) in support of the State of the Oceans ([SOTO](http://podaac-tools.jpl.nasa.gov/soto-2d/)) visualization tool, the Lunar Mapping and Modeling Project ([LMMP](http://pub.lmmp.nasa.gov/LMMPUI/LMMP_CLIENT/LMMP.html)), and [Worldview](https://earthdata.nasa.gov/labs/worldview/).

-The source code contains the mod_onearth Apache Module (formerly Tiled WMS/KML server), a Meta Raster Format (MRF) imagery generator, a legend generator, and server configuration tools
+The source code contains the mod_onearth Apache module (formerly Tiled WMS/KML server), a Meta Raster Format (MRF) imagery generator, a legend generator, and server configuration tools.

 For more information, visit https://earthdata.nasa.gov/gibs